 First things first: questions about potty training Yorkies

 Are Yorkies hard or easy to potty train?

-Yorkies are not especially hard to house train—at least in our personal experience.
+Although they can be stubborn, Yorkies are not any harder to house train than other breeds—at least in our personal experience.
 Maybe it depends on the dog, but we do know if you are not fully committed to consistently following the procedures below, it will be more difficult and take longer.

 If you’re having a hard time training and you’ve wondered, “Why are Yorkies so hard to house train?”, take a look through the procedures below to see if there is an area in your training process that could be improved.